API Reference & Documentation

 ×

-API can be used by any user account owning privileges for using the API.
-API user is limited to the same functionality which is available in the normal GUI login mode.
+API user account is limited to the same functionality which is available in the normal GUI login with the same user privileges.

 ×

-Default web services API is limited to a maximum of 1 request per second per IP.
-A burst of 4 consequtive requests is allowed followed by a pause until 4 seconds period expires.
-Concurrent API requests coming from a single API user account are not allowed.
+Default rate limit for API Web services is a maximum of 1 request per second (on average) per each API user account.
+A burst of 4 consequtive requests is allowed followed by a pause until the 4 seconds period expires.
+Concurrent API requests by a single API user account are not allowed.
 Before sending another request you have to wait until the previous API request is finished.
-If you need to send requests concurrently you will need to create additional API user accounts to allocate the needed request pool and implement request pooling with queue on the client side according to your needs.
+If you need to send requests concurrently you will need to create additional API user accounts to allocate the needed request pool and implement request pooling with a request queue on the client side according to your needs.

 Request: